The real problem with goal setting

 If you give it "I want to be more productive," you'll get a productivity goal.
 If you give it "I feel like I'm wasting my potential but I don't know what I actually want," you'll get something closer to the truth — but the truth has to come from you first.

 The method only works if the Name it step is honest.
 Not diplomatic.
 Not optimistic.
 Honest.
 What are you actually stuck on?
 Say that.
 Then give it to the AI.
+If you're struggling to name it because you're emotionally blocked, see how to write a SMART goal when you're emotionally stuck first.

 Why most people's AI goals don't work